-This chapter attempts to review literature in the area of internal control systems in AkuafoAdamfo.
-The literature review is discussed under various sub headings
+This chapter attempts to review literature in the area of internal control system in Adwumapa Buyers Co.
+Ltd. The literature review is discussed under various sub headings

 2.1 INTERNAL CONTROLS IN PERSPECTIVE

 The definition of internal control has evolved over recent years as different internal control models have been developed.
 This study presents some definitions of internal control by different people and organisations.
 This has become necessary because the concept of internal control is a dynamic concept and is incapable of precise lasting definition (Hughes, 2007).